PROFIT: Projection-based Test in Longitudinal Functional Data: Projection-based Functional Invariance Test (PROFIT)

 where $c$ is a continuous covariance function over $\mathcal{S}^2 \times \mathcal{T}^2$, $\Gamma$ is a continuous covariance function over $\mathcal{S}^2$ and $\sigma^2_e>0$.
 For example, a residual of the form described in \cite{park2015longitudinal} would have the covariance (\ref{eqn:covstructure}): $\epsilon_i(s,t_{ij}) = U_i(s, t_{ij}) + \epsilon^{sm}_{ij}(s) +\epsilon^{wn}_{ij}(s)$, where $U_i$ is iid continuous bivariate process with covariance function $c(\cdot, \cdot, \cdot, \cdot)$, $\epsilon^{sm}_{ij}$ is iid smooth process with covariance $\Gamma(\cdot, \cdot)$ and $\epsilon^{wn}_{ij}$ is iid white noise process with covariance $\textrm{cov} \{\epsilon^{wn}_{ij}(s), \epsilon^{wn}_{ij}(s')\} = \sigma_e^2 1(s=s')$.

 We use this covariance to obtain the orthogonal basis used in the proposed testing procedure.
-Specifically, let $f(t)$ be the marginal density of the time points $t_{ij}$'s and consider the so-called ``marginal covariance'' \citep{park2015longitudinal} defined by
+Under the assumption that the residual trajectories and the $\mu(\cdot, t)$ are in the same functional space for all $t\in\mathcal{T}$, the eigenbasis of this marginal covariance is the required basis system for which the representation of $\mu(s,t)$ described in Section \ref{sec: alternateform} is valid.
+Define by $f(t)$ the marginal density of the time points $t_{ij}$'s and consider the so-called `marginal covariance' \citep{park2015longitudinal} defined by